OWASP/www-policy/operational/covid-restrictions.md

 ---

-Last revised August 24, 2021, by Andrew van der Stock.
+Last revised September 30, 2021, by Andrew van der Stock.

 ## Background

-OWASP is responsible for providing its community and staff with a safe environment, promoting chapter, project, and committee mission-related activity, while being financially responsible.
+The OWASP Foundation is responsible for providing its community and staff with a safe environment, promoting chapter, project, and committee mission-related activity, while being financially responsible.
 The following restrictions are in place until they are all lifted.

-During August 2021, the overall COVID situation continues to worsen in many countries, with widespread community transmission, severe illness and death amongst the unvaccinated from the delta variant.
+During September 2021, the latest COVID surge is starting to peak, with widespread community transmission, severe illness and death amongst the unvaccinated from the delta variant.
 Vaccine availability and rates in many parts of the world still far behind where it needs to be.
 Therefore, we continue our strong recommendation that you cancel existing physical events, and make no plans to hold in person meetings, activities, or events for the time being.

 If you do hold a physical meeting or event, we mandate the use of screening and masks, social distancing, and so on for all events.
-We continue to prohibit holding meetings or events in jurisdictions that prohibit mandatory masking, checking or requiring proof of vaccination, or a recent negative COVID test.
+We continue to prohibit holding meetings or events in jurisdictions that prohibit mandatory masking, prohibit checking or requiring proof of vaccination or providing a recent negative COVID test.
 This is due to unbounded risk to OWASP, and high risk to attendees who might contract COVID, fall severely ill or die.

-This month, the temporary expenses policy is removed in favor of the just approved [Expenses policy](https://owasp.org/www-policy/operational/expense-reimbursement), but we continue to prohibit the pre-approval or processing of periodic payments of any type (software, space, etc).

 Depending on your country or region, please don't assume that something can't happen.
 Please talk to us about your region's COVID situation and apply for an exemption if you need one.